raphael-lafrogne-joussier/crest-handbook/CONTRIBUTING.md

 # How to contribute to the handbook

 The handbooks is a collaborative ongoing project.
 Every CREST members can and is encouraged to contribute to it.

 ## Contributing in practice

 There are different ways to contribute to the handbook.
+All involve using your brain.

 ### Option 1: Suggesting a modification or a creation of content (*the lazy way*)

 An issue in Github is ...

 You can create an issue [here](https://github.com/crest-econ/crest-handbook/issues/new/choose).